-‘How to operate Ribble e-bikes’ is a step by step guide to getting your new Ribble e-bike up and running.
-Our aim is to simplify the instructions to make riding your new e-bike as easy as ….well riding a bike!
-In this blog, we’ll explain what the various light colours mean, how to select assistance levels and touch upon the companion app.
+'How to operate Ribble e-bikes' is a step by step guide to getting your new Ribble e-bike up and running.
+Our aim is to simplify the instructions to make riding your new e-bike as easy as ....well riding a bike!
+In this guide, we'll break down the X35+ motor system's functions and features and touch on the companion app.
 All of which can only help to enhance your e-bike riding enjoyment.

 The e-bike system

-Thankfully, one system stood out above all others, the Ebikemotion X35 Smart System.
-This advanced system was first conceived by a team of engineers and cycle enthusiasts at the German automotive giant MAHLE.
-If you’ve not heard of MAHLE before, they are pioneers in the use of environmentally friendly and energy-efficient technology in the motor industry.
-But, what made us choose this system above all others?
-In truth, there were many key factors that closely matched our vision for the e-bikes of the present and future ;
+This advanced motor system was first conceived by a team of engineers and cycle enthusiasts at the German automotive giant MAHLE.
+If you've not heard of MAHLE before, they are pioneers in the use of environmentally friendly and energy-efficient technology in the motor industry.

-- Combine this weight with a 250w motor and you have the perfect blend of power vs weight.
-A bike light enough that when the motor is disengaged it creates little drag and seamlessly blends into the background.
-Enabling you to ride the bike just like any traditional non-electric bike.
+- Combine this market-leading weight with a 250 watt motor and you have the perfect blend of power and weight.
+A bike that's so light you can ride it without assistance and it feels little different to a non-assisted model.
+The X35 creates little drag and seamlessly blends into the background.

-- The ebikemotion X35 uses a slimline Panasonic battery fully enclosed within the downtube which gives our bikes their stealth looks.
-You’d be hard-pressed to know that they are e-bikes at all if you did not look VERY closely.
+- MAHLE X35 uses a slimline Panasonic battery that is fully enclosed within the frame's downtube and gives our bikes their clean, stealth-like looks.
+You'd be hard-pressed to know that they are e-bikes at all if you did not look VERY closely.

 The magic button

-Dependant on which model of e-bike that you own there will be a control button situated either on the top tube or on the handlebars.
+Depending on which genre of cycling the bike is designed for, the control button can be found either on the top tube or on the handlebars.

 Top Tube Button

-This easy to use, multi-function button lets you access all of the functionality of the x35+ system when you’re out riding the bike.
-Literally, all you need for a pedal-assisted ride, at the touch of a button!
-The button itself is surrounded by LED’s and when pressed these illuminate to indicate the selected power level, battery level and more.
-The button itself is used to;
+This easy to use, multi-function button lets you access all of the functionality of the X35+ system when you're out riding the bike.
+Literally, all you need for a pedal-assisted ride at your fingertips.
+The button itself is surrounded by an LED display that illuminates when the button is pressed.
+The display itself is used to indicate the selected power level, available battery level, and more.
+The button is used to:

 - Turn the system on/off.